joe-crick/UpAndRunningWithCanJS/Models.md

 # Models (&amp; Fixtures) <a name="models"></a>

 The next item we're going to go over is can.Model.
 Models make interacting with JSON REST services *really easy*.
-We'll use can.Model to provide data for our restaurant list.
+We'll use a can.Model to provide data for our restaurant list.

 In the models folder, create a subfolder called "restaurants".
 In that folder, create two files: